vishvAsa/notes/content/history/paganology/Aryan/indo-iranian/indo-aryan/persons/brAhma/sage-bloodlines/ajJNAta-gotrAH.md

 ## AshutoSh mukharjI
 ([W](https://en.wikipedia.org/wiki/Ashutosh_Mukherjee)) prolific scholar in mathematics ([MT1](https://twitter.com/blog_supplement/status/730244453324210177)), 5-time VC of Univ of Calcutta, made arrangements for postgraduate teaching and research in Bengali, Hindi, Pali and Sanskrit, recognized work of shrInivAsa rAmanujan, who never crossed the seas in respect for his monther's wishes.

-## shrInivAsa rAmAnujan
-great mathematician, with good grounding the shrIvaiShNava tradition, whose fecundity was inspired by the devI nAmakkAL, whose great memory was able to recite digits of numbers like pi as well as things like roots of Sanskrit words, ([W](http://blog.stephenwolfram.com/2016/04/who-was-ramanujan/)), who has inspired the likes of Ono([SA](http://www.scientificamerican.com/article/inspired-by-genius-how-a-mathematician-found-his-way/?WT.mc_id=SA_TW_MATH_NEWS)), whose works have continued to impact mathematics and its diverse applications 100 years after his passing ([YT](https://www.youtube.com/watch?time_continue=207&v=uhNGCn_3hmc) <\- Period depictions), whose experimentation/ intuitive approach to mathematics marked him as a poet/ seer rather than a problem solver.

 ## bhaktivEkdAnta-svAmI
 [prabhupada](http://en.wikipedia.org/wiki/Prabhupada), who brought gauDIya bhakti-vEdAnta to the hippies.